kaitakami/kaitakami/README.md

 - 👋 Hi, I’m @kaitakami
-- 👀 I’m interested in startups, design and mobile app development.
+- 👀 I’m interested in startups and JavaScript.
+Learning in the Odin project.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently learning JavaScript.
-- 📫 Send me a DM on twitter @takamikai_
+- 📫 Send me a DM on twitter @kaitakami_

 <!---
 kaitakami/kaitakami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.